LouisMazel/maz-ui/packages/docs/docs/helpers/country-code-to-unicode-flag.md

 {{ $frontmatter.description }}

 ::: warning
-  This feature does not seem to work in Google Chrome with Windows 10
+  This feature does not work with Windows but you can use this polyfill: [https://www.npmjs.com/package/country-flag-emoji-polyfill](https://www.npmjs.com/package/country-flag-emoji-polyfill)
 :::

 ## Basic usage